Topical Maps Entities How It Works

 Summarizes which top superfoods may be problematic for reduced kidney function and how to modify servings safely under medical guidance.

-Content Strategy for Top 25 Superfoods Ranked by Nutrient Density
+Content strategy and topical authority plan for Top 25 Superfoods Ranked by Nutrient Density

 The recommended SEO content strategy for Top 25 Superfoods Ranked by Nutrient Density is the hub-and-spoke topical map model: one comprehensive pillar page on Top 25 Superfoods Ranked by Nutrient Density, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Top 25 Superfoods Ranked by Nutrient Density — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Top 25 Superfoods Ranked by Nutrient Density.

 34